 In the first published mention of William Shakespeare, popular pamphleteer, Robert Greene, derisively called the Bard a Johannes factotum (Johnny do-it-all) in his 1592 booklet, Greene’s Groats-Worth of Wit, to dismiss the talents of the actor-turned-playwright.

-Below are ten more well-known proverbs and quotes that are often incomplete, misconstrued, or mistranslated.
+Below are eleven more well-known proverbs and quotes that are often incomplete, misconstrued, or mistranslated.

 Great minds think alike.